How to Find the Best Bank in St. Paul

 When you realize that what you also want in a bank is the ability to be known, to be appreciated and to feel that you have a partner who understands the very intense and complex relationship we all have with money, it means you select a community bank.

-And, it is my hope that you select us… Drake Bank… arguably the best bank in St. Paul!
+And, it is our hope that you select us… Drake Bank… arguably the best bank in St. Paul!